w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Conclusion

-Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} both use a sharded model.
+Ethereum and Polkadot both use a sharded model.
 Danksharding plans to utilize a rollup-centric approach by focusing on data availability.
-The
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem is secured by a main chain, called the "relay chain," which in turn manages cores and allows tasks, such as parachains, to be run on top of those cores and messages to be sent between them.
+The Polkadot ecosystem is secured by a main chain, called the "relay chain," which in turn manages cores and allows tasks, such as parachains, to be run on top of those cores and messages to be sent between them.

 The primary differences between the two protocols are:

-- Ethereum processes EVM-compatible state transitions, whether through rollups or on the mainnet itself, while {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows its parachains to have an abstract state transition function implementation.
+- Ethereum processes EVM-compatible state transitions, whether through rollups or on the mainnet itself, while Polkadot allows its parachains to have an abstract state transition function implementation.
 - Governance processes in Ethereum are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions.
-In contrast, in
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and enacted autonomously via forkless upgrades.
+In contrast, in Polkadot the decisions are on-chain and enacted autonomously via forkless upgrades.
-- Validator selection mechanisms differ as
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide strong availability and validity guarantees with fewer validators per protocol.
+- Validator selection mechanisms differ as Polkadot can provide strong availability and validity guarantees with fewer validators per protocol.